taooceros/Locks/visualization/report/report.typ

 = Introduction

 Delegation locking adapts the request-response style of communication to minimize shared data movement.
-Specifically, the waiter delegates their critical section to a combiner (#fc/#ccsynch) #cite("flatcombining_ref", "ccsynch_ref"), or a dedicated #ffwd #cite("rcl_ref", "ffwd_ref").
-We will describe the implementation details of these locks in @impl.
-Further, the idea of combining allows us to batch-process operations for special data structures.
-For example, multiple insertion and deletion operations can be batched into a single operation for a linked list.
+Specifically, the waiter delegates their critical section to a combiner (#fc/#ccsynch) #cite("flatcombining_ref", "ccsynch_ref"), or a dedicated server thread #cite("rcl_ref", "ffwd_ref").
+We will describe some implementation details of #fc, #ccsynch, and RCL in @impl.

-It's important to highlight that the concept of the _lock slice_, as introduced in U-SCL, also intersects with the idea of delegation-style locks. _Lock slice_ ensures that only a single thread executes the critical section within a given time slice.
-This design reduces the necessity for transferring shared data across cores, leading to enhanced performance @scl_ref.
+It's important to highlight that the concept of the _lock slice_, as introduced in U-SCL, also intersects with the idea behinds delegation-style locks. _Lock slice_ ensures that only a single thread executes the critical section within a given time slice.
+This design reduces the necessity for transferring shared data across threads/cores, leading to enhanced performance @scl_ref.
 Notably, this approach aligns closely with the objectives of delegation-style locks, resulting in comparable performance improvements.

 However, the _lock slice_ strategy presents a significant limitation: during a valid _lock slice_, no other thread can hold the lock, even if the preceding thread has released it.
 Consequently, the non-critical section must be concise to prevent a substantial impact on throughput.
 In contrast, delegation-style locks offer similar performance benefits without the associated drawback of the _lock slice_ strategy.
 This distinction underscores the trade-offs involved in different locking mechanisms and their impact on performance and concurrency.

-The primary challenge of delegation-style locks lies in refactoring existing code, as they do not offer a comparable API to regular locks.
-Nevertheless, recent research has showcased the potential of transparent delegation in resolving this challenge @transparent_dlock_ref.
+The central obstacle associated with delegation-style locks revolves around the need to refactor pre-existing code.
+This arises from the fact that delegation-style locks do not provide a standard locking API.
+In response to this concern, RCL has been developed as a solution.
+RCL offers a code migration aid, facilitating the seamless transition of legacy code to one that employs RCL's locking mechanism @rcl_ref.
+Moreover, recent research efforts have demonstrated the viability of transparent delegation to provide delegation-style lock in standard locking API @transparent_dlock_ref.

 The majority of delegation-style locks inherently offer a degree of fairness guarantee.
 The rationale behind this lies in the notion that the combiner generally treat its critical sections similarly to those of other threads.
 As a result, the prevailing approach is to enumerate all ready jobs.
 For instance, in the case of #fc, the combiner (or the server of RCL) scans through all the thread lists to determine if a thread is attempting to execute a critical section.
 This equitable treatment is not mirrored in spin-locks, where certain threads might dominate lock usage, causing others to be starved.
 Moreover, when threads repetitively acquire the lock, the thread releasing the lock gains an advantage in reacquiring it.